Recovery of 21 cm BAO: a configuration-space correlation function analysis: Introduction

-However, there are two observational challenges, telescope beam effect and foreground removal effect, that can contaminate the signals.
+However, there are two observational challenges, the telescope beam effect and the foreground removal effect, that can contaminate the signals.
 The telescope beam causes the modes to be smoothed in the transverse direction.
-Because of the 21 cm signals is a few orders of magnitude smaller than the strong astrophysical foreground, aggressive cleaning is required and this also removes the long wavelength modes in the radial direction.
+Because the 21 cm signal is a few orders of magnitude smaller than the strong astrophysical foreground, aggressive cleaning is required, and this also removes the long-wavelength modes in the radial direction.
 This work studies the impact of these systematic effects on the recovery of the BAO signals via the correlation function approach.
-While there are numerous 21 cm IM BAO studies in Fourier space (e.g.~\citet{Bull_etal2015,Villaescusa-Navarro_etal2017,Li_etal2025}), only limited studies in configuration space \citep{KennedyBull_2021,Avila_etal2022,Novaes_etal2022}. \citet{KennedyBull_2021} applied the multipole correlation function to investigate the 21 cm IM BAO measurement.
-In \citet{Avila_etal2022}, a set of 21 cm IM simulation mocks were built and various configuration space correlation function were measured, but the BAO fitting was not performed.
+Because of the simplicity of the treatment of the anisotropy effects in Fourier space, most 21 cm IM BAO studies focus on Fourier space, e.g.,~\citet{Bull_etal2015,Villaescusa-Navarro_etal2017,Li_etal2025}.
+However, the correlation function analysis can serve as important cross-check and some of the effects, such as the survey mask can be handled more easily in configuration space.
+So far, there are only limited studies in configuration space \citep{KennedyBull_2021,Avila_etal2022,Novaes_etal2022,Bizarria_etal}. \citet{KennedyBull_2021} applied the multipole correlation function to investigate the 21 cm IM BAO measurement.
+In \citet{Avila_etal2022}, a set of 21 cm IM simulation mocks was built and various configuration space correlation functions were measured, but the BAO fitting was not performed.
 Here, we systematically study the recovery of the BAO through three different correlation function estimators.
 We first check our pipeline against the simulations of \citet{Avila_etal2022}.
 After verifying our pipeline, we go on to forecast the BAO constraints for various 21 cm IM experiments.